Grant-making by Volunteer Maine

 What is the process for Peer Review?

-Volunteer Maine uses online meeting technology and teleconferencing to conduct peer reviews.
-This allows individuals from many different locations and in a wide variety of circumstances to participate from their home or office – wherever they can connect to the internet and telephone simultaneously.
+Volunteer Maine uses online meeting technology to conduct peer reviews.
+This allows individuals from many different locations and in a wide variety of circumstances to participate from their home or office – wherever they can connect to the internet.

 Maine’s peer review process includes training and orientation to the grant program and purpose before applications are distributed.
-The proposals received are then distributed to peer reviewers electronically along with any forms used for the particular grant program.
+Proposals are submitted in a digital format.
+They are distributed to peer reviewers electronically along with any forms used for the particular grant program.
 This is followed by a period of independent (i.e., “on your own”) reading and rating of applications.

 Peer reviewers then meet electronically to develop consensus ratings and comments on the applications.
-At the completion of this meeting, the ratings are converted to a score using a pre-set system and the scores determine the rank order as well as recommendations of peer reviewers.
+At the completion of this meeting, the ratings are converted to a score using a pre-set system and the scores determine the recommendations of peer reviewers.

 Is there a stipend for Peer Reviewers?